joshbeckman/andjosh.github.io/code-samples.md

 permalink: /code-samples/
 ---

 Here are some samples of previous code I've written.
 Not all are recent, as I'm not using _every_ language _every_ day.
 I also try to list out [past and present projects](/lists/project), and usually my spare time is spent building [Narro](//www.narro.co), and it's [many services](//narro.co/apps), all of which I have written myself.
-You can view some abstract details (and tech stacks) for previous companies where I have worked on my LinkedIn page: [linkedin.com/in/andjosh](//linkedin.com/in/andjosh).
+You can view some abstract details (and tech stacks) for previous companies where I have worked on my LinkedIn page ([linkedin.com/in/andjosh](//linkedin.com/in/andjosh)) or GitHub ([github.com/andjosh](//github.com/andjosh))

 ### Node.js
 I wrote up a piece on the rate-limiting mechanism I wrote for Narro: [Rate Limit a Node App with MongoDB](/2016/03/13/rate-limit-node-mongodb/).